The

 - detailed cost centre reports

-- payslips / employment contracts
+- payslips/employment contracts

 Gap fee subsidy

-The gap fee subsidy is provided for each eligible child enrolled in an approved kindergarten program delivered by a long day care service that has opted into free kindy, and covers the parent fee component of the kindergarten program for 15 hours a week or 30 hours a fortnight for 40 weeks, or 600 hours a year.
+The gap fee subsidy is provided for each eligible child enrolled in an approved kindergarten program delivered by a long day care service that has opted in to free kindy, and covers the parent fee component of the kindergarten program for 15 hours a week or 30 hours a fortnight for 40 weeks, or 600 hours a year.

 Services can use the